green-button/green-button.github.io/developers/index.md

 <div id="accordion">
   <h3>UsagePoint</h3>
   <div>
     <p>A <em>UsagePoint</em> is where a resource is measured.
 Typically, it is your Utility Smart Meter, but it could be the outlet on the wall as well.
 UsagePoints provide the reference for all meter readings that are contained within the Green Button data.
-UsagePoints have a <em>ServiceCategory</em> that defines what <em>kind</em> of resource, such as electricity, gas, or water measurement is being reported. </p>
+UsagePoints have a <em>ServiceCategory</em> that defines what <em>kind</em> of resource &mdash; such as an electricity, gas, or water measurement &mdash; is being reported. </p>
     <pre><code>&lt;ns3:entry xmlns:espi="http://naesb.org/espi" xmlns:ns3="http://www.w3.org/2005/Atom"&gt;
       &lt;ns3:id&gt;urn:uuid:af6e8b03-0299-467e-972a-a883ecdcc575&lt;/ns3:id&gt;
       &lt;ns3:link href="https://services.greenbuttondata.org/DataCustodian/espi/1_1/resource/ApplicationInformation" rel="up"/&gt;